gerlichlab/hicognition/documentation/hugo-site/content/preprocessing/manage_preprocessing.md

 <img src="/docs/processing_status_table.png" class="three-quarter-width">

-This table shows an additional status column that indicates whether a feature is currently processing, is already available or has not been processed yet:
+This table shows an additional status column that indicates whether a feature is currently processing, is already available, or has not been processed yet: